 Some 100,000 Florida inmates can now enjoy a game of poker using free playing cards distributed by the state.
-Adorned with photos of homicide victims and missing persons in the state's cold case files, the cards were designed to encourage prisoners to call a Crime Stoppers hotline printed on the cards with tips for cracking unsolved cases, The Miami Herald
+Adorned with photos of homicide victims and missing persons in the state's cold case files, the cards were designed to encourage prisoners to call a Crime Stoppers hotline printed on the cards with tips for cracking unsolved cases, The Miami Herald reported

 A California business man told a computer magazine he easily found the Social Security number of former Dallas Cowboy quarterback Troy Aikman on the Texas secretary of state's Web site.
 Stephen D. Peisner, whose company helps protect against identity theft and other fraud, said Texas should follow California's example and take official documents offline until sensitive personal information can be deleted, The Houston Chronicle reported.